 UPDATE: The fun goes on.
 We’ve just learned that “most Android users are low income, low usage users only after a cheap phone.”
 Because, you know, that wasn’t clear yet.

 ANOTHER UPDATE (1/22/15): CNN has a nice example, asserting that a study shows that “smarter people use iPhones,” then writing an article that doesn’t really say that at all.--Thanks for reading Plaeroma.
-You can support Will's writing by buying his well-received books or contributing at Patreon.
+You can support Will's writing by buying his well-received books.